How To Repair A Damaged Self-leveling Concrete

 Repair of damage in self-leveling concrete

-In order to repair damaged self-leveling concrete, it is important to first identify the type and extent of the damage.
-This will help you determine the appropriate repair material and method for the job.
+To repair damage in self-leveling concrete, you need to first assess the type and extent of the damage.
+This will help you choose the appropriate repair material and method.

 Common types of damage to self-leveling concrete